What is the Eden Valley Epic?

 Stay for the weekend!!

 It's an amazing part of the country with some amazing places to stay.
 Some of the local accommodation providers have agreed to provide discounted rates for cyclists who are participating in the event.
-For more details visit the Nurture Eden web page by CLICKING HERE.
 The route starts in Penrith and the half way stop is historic Appleby in Westmorland.
+You can view accommodation for Penrith by CLICKING HERE.
 Appleby is only a short drive from Penrith, you can see Appleby accommodation by CLICKING HERE.

 How is the route marked?